 Look around your house or apartment.
 What are some of the frustrations you encounter there?
 Dusty air vents?
 A messy bathroom?
 Unraked leaves on your lawn?
-If you're noticing these things in your own home, there's a good chance other homeowners are experiencing the same problems.
-The average person might complain about having to take care of these time-consuming household chores.
-By launching an in-home service business, you can give them a reason to stop whining.
+If you're noticing these things in your own home, there's a good chance other people are experiencing the same problems.
+By launching an in-home service business, you can help others take care of these time-consuming household tasks.

 The people who live near you can be a great inspiration for business ideas.
 Think about the demographics of your neighborhood or local community.
-If your town has a lot of working parents, an errand or child care service might be in high demand.
+If your town has a lot of working parents, a service that offers to run errands or provides child care might be in high demand.
 A neighborhood with a lot of senior citizens could use independent home health aides.
 Are there a lot of dog owners nearby?
-Try a pet-care business, like grooming or dog walking.
+Try a pet-care business like pet sitting or dog walking.

 If you want to start a part-time business outside your current job, ask your co-workers what kinds of products or services they're missing in their lives.
 Maybe someone else with a side business is looking for a bookkeeper or financial adviser.
 Others might be looking to enroll their children in affordable art or music classes.
 Small talk in the break room is bound to lead to at least a few viable ideas.